Patton College of Education History and Legacy

 DAVID H. AND GLADYS W. PATTON

-"As President of the Ohio Superintendents Association, David H. Patton wrote and presented the first education bill to the Sate of Ohio legislature meeting in Columbus, Ohio, and got it passed.
-It was the first time the legislators recognized all educators with an extra one-months salary.
-The State of Ohio has awarded him with gold-sealed Permanent Superintendents Certificate."
-Writes Violet L. Patton in a personal letter, to Dean Middleton, remembering her father.
+"As President of the Ohio Superintendents Association, David H. Patton wrote and presented the first education bill to the State of Ohio legislature meeting in Columbus, Ohio, and got it passed.
+It was the first time the legislators recognized all educators with an extra one month's salary.
+The State of Ohio has awarded him with a gold-sealed Permanent Superintendents Certificate."
+Writes Violet L. Patton in a personal letter, to former Dean, Dr. Renée A. Middleton, remembering her father.

 Violet Lenore Patton Childhood

 Born in 1916 in Williamsburg, Ohio, Dr. Patton grew up surrounded by educators.
 Throughout her childhood, her father, David Patton, worked as a teacher, principal, and superintendent in school systems across the state.
 “In my family, we were educators, demonstrators, writers, researchers, and speakers.
 It’s hard to separate us,” Dr. Patton said during an interview with former Patton College Dean, Dr. Renée A. Middleton, in late November 2010.
 Dr. Patton grew up following in her parents' footsteps with an interest in education, but she also had a vibrant passion for art.
 The family lived in many areas across the state, including Toledo, Bellevue, and Sandusky.
 While Dr. Patton did not have any formal art training growing up, she had a knack for crafting and art from a young age.
 To perfect her art, she created designs for accessories and clothing for herself to wear, and immersed herself in the art world, including music.